Michael Aastrup Jensen

-Michael Aastrup Jensen (born 16 March 1976 in Roskilde) is a Danish politician, who is a member of the Folketing for the Venstre political party.
+Michael Aastrup Jensen (born 16 March 1976) is the Danish ambassador to the Council of Europe (CoE).
+He is a former politician, a member of the Folketing for the political party Venstre and the former chairman of the Foreign Policy Committee.
 He was elected into parliament at the 2005 Danish general election.

 Political career

 Aastrup Jensen been politically active since he as a 14-year-old joined the Young Liberals and the Liberal Party in Randers.
 In subsequent years he held various positions within these organizations.

-In 1998-2006 he was a Member of Randers municipal council and was appointed mayor in 2002.
+In 1998-2006 he was a Member of Randers municipal council and was appointed mayor in 2001.
 At the time he became the youngest mayor ever in Denmark.

-Member of Parliament, 2005–present
+Member of Parliament, 2005–2025

 Aastrup Jensen has been a Member of Parliament for the Liberal Party since 2005.
 Since the 2015 Danish elections, Aastrup Jensen has been his parliamentary group's spokesman on foreign affairs.
-He is also a member of numerous committees, including the Danish delegation to the Parliamentary Assembly of the Council of Europe.
-In this capacity, he has been serving as Vice-President of the Assembly (since 2015) and as member of the Committee on the Honouring of Obligations and Commitments by Member States of the Council of Europe (Monitoring Committee).
-Alongside Kastriot Islami of Albania (2010-2011) and Boris Tsilevitch of Latvia (2012-2015), he also served as the Assembly's co-rapporteur on the monitoring of Georgia between 2010 and 2015.
+He is also a member of numerous committees, including the committee of Europe.
+Michael Aastrup Jensen was re-elected in the 2022 Danish election with 5,795 personal votes.
+After the election, he was once again appointed Foreign Affairs Spokesman, and he was also appointed Chairman of the Foreign Policy Committee.
+In June 2025 Aastrup Jensen gave up his mandate in parliament.

+Career as Ambassador

+The 1.st of July Aastrup Jensen became the danish ambassador to the Council of Europe (CoE).
+He was appointed by the government, to serve as the danish permanent representative to the council.
+When assuming the role as ambassador, Aastrup Jensen stepped down from his political mandate, and now works under the Ministry of Foreign Affairs.